How To Get An Agent As A Screenwriter? Here’s How!

 coverage

-Coverage is an industry document format written by a reader that grades your script and gives feedback on what’s working and what to improve upon.
+Coverage is an industry document format written by a reader who grades your script and gives feedback on what’s working and what you can improve upon.

 Coverage is good for assessing your story and writing’s overall quality, not just ensuring your scripts are formatted correctly and don’t have typos.